-The diagnosis of morphoea en coup de sabre can usually be performed clinically by noting the characteristic clinical features.
+The diagnosis of morphoea en coup de sabre is usually made clinically by noting the characteristic forehead and scalp features.
 Dermoscopy shows thickened telangiectatic vessels due to inflammation, fibrosis, and loss of follicles .

 Imaging may include ultrasound, plain X-rays, and computed tomography (CT) scans.
-Calvarial and intracranial abnormalities may be investigated with magnetic resonance imaging (MRI), which may show skull abnormalities, focal brain atrophy, calcification, and white matter lesions.
+Magnetic resonance imaging (MRI) may show skull abnormalities, focal brain atrophy, calcification, and white matter lesions [...].

 Diagnosis can be difficult during the early phase when the morphoea is no more than a pigmented line.
 Other conditions confused with morphoea en coup de sabre may include:

 The goal of treatment is to prevent progression of the en coup de sabre.
-The most commonly used treatment is a combination of methotrexate with oral corticosteroids [14–16].
+The most commonly used treatment is a combination of methotrexate with oral corticosteroids .
 There are no published guidelines for treatment of morphoea en coup de sabre, and no standard of care.
-A wide range of other treatments have been successful in individual case reports.
+A wide range of other treatments have been reported in individual case reports.

 Once en coup de sabre is burnt out, the atrophic skin and underlying structures may undergo surgical repair.
 Techniques may include: